binerogroup/documentation/_sources/networking/load-balancer/ssl-termination.rst.txt

 listener, its then possible to create :doc:`layer7-policies/index` that could (among other things) redirect.

-There are two main ways to add the redirection to HTTPS.
+Two main ways to add the redirection to HTTPS.
 The first method would add a new prefix to a path and would thus take paths into consideration.

 This is the recommended approach as it would always send the visitor to the correct page (provided the path exists).
 The downside is, its only configurable using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`.

-The second method would simply ensure that all requests made via HTTP would be redirected to your home page.
+The second method would ensure that all requests made via HTTP would be redirected to your home page.
 If your web application is using HTTPS for linking, the user would afterwards remain in the HTTPS realm.

 Create a listener